-The historic city of Manila and over a dozen cities surrounding it – collectively referred to as Metro Manila – make up an urban megacity where Spanish colonial-era churches stand next to modern buildings, as jeepneys, tricycles (motorized sidecars) and pedicabs ply the streets.
+The historic city of Manila in Philippines and over a dozen cities surrounding it – collectively referred to as Metro Manila – make up an urban megacity where Spanish colonial-era churches stand next to modern buildings, as jeepneys, tricycles (motorized sidecars) and pedicabs ply the streets.

 Look closer and you will see traces of the past and a unique culture amidst the malls and billboards-filled capital of Asia’s only predominantly Christian country.

 Within the storied walls of Old Manila stands this fortress on the site where the Muslim chieftain Rajah Sulayman fought off the Spanish colonisers in the 16th century.